pkgranholt/Improved-search-for-used-cars/Presentation.md

 crash$test_date <- NULL
 ```

 In the data set, there is one 0-star-rating.
 This is not a true rating, there seems to be a mistake in the source.
-As it's only for this one rating, all 0-values are turned into 4-star-ratings (the true rating of the mistakenly 0-rating).
+As it's only for this one rating, all 0-values are turned into 4-star-ratings (the true rating of the mistaken 0-rating).
 The stars-rating is converted to integers for the summary-portion of the exploratory analysis.

 ```r
 crash$stars <- sub('0', '4', crash$stars)